WW2 Red Cross Reproduction Knitting Patterns for WW2 Reenactors

 Army Talks began publication in 1943, and continued through the end of the war in Europe.
 Issues were usually published on a weekly or biweekly basis, and each had its own title and topic.
 The pamphlets contained articles, combat tips, proclamations, maps, drawings, cartoons, news, updates, and other general information.

 Some links download from this site while other links go to my dropbox account.
-If DropBox gives you errors or cannot connect, please try clearing your browser’s cache, cookies and disable any third party-plugins (such as adblocker or Privacy Badger) as they may interfere with the ability of DropBox to render the pdfs.
+If DropBox gives you errors or cannot connect, please try clearing your browser’s cache, and cookies and disable any third-party plugins (such as adblocker or Privacy Badger) as they may interfere with the ability of DropBox to render the pdfs.
 Special thanks to the 90th ID for making some of these available.